 Economy Class Experience

 While returning from Colombo, the flight was completely booked and I couldn’t get a business class, so I flew in Economy.
 The experience was good.
 Although, I did feel a bit cramped in the seats, which is common for flying economy with any airline.
 I was flying early morning, so I gave my dinner and in-flight entertainment a miss.

 The landing and cabin service was fantastic.
 The icing on the cake was the magical sunrise with cloudscape from my window seat at 37,000ft above ground level.
 The majestic rays illuminated the horizon in yellow-orange light and the fluffy clouds danced in choreographed steps.

-Having flown in some of the best airlines, I have experienced more luxuries, better gadgets, and amenities.
+Having flown on some of the best airlines, I have experienced more luxuries, better gadgets, and amenities.
 However, when it comes to hospitality, Sri Lankan Airlines Business class can match any top carrier with its warm hospitality.
-And, it wasn’t just business class, even in the economy the staff made sure my journey was comfortable.
+And, it wasn’t just business class, even in the economy, the staff made sure my journey was comfortable.

 Have you flown with Srilankan Airlines Business class?
 How was your experience?
 I would love to know your thoughts.

 PS: In my next article I am going to share my experience of visiting the Pearl of the Indian ocean and how every nationality that has visited and traded over the years has left its mark – the Dutch, Portuguese, English, Arabs, Malays, Moors, and Indians.